PetrGlad/emmate/README.md

 ## TODO

-- [ ] Editing sustain events.
-- [ ] Note input (with mouse).
 - [ ] Automatically create an undo snapshot on every edit command.
 - [ ] Do not save a new snapshot when there are no changes.
 - [ ] Time marks on stave (minute:second from the beginning).
 - [ ] Consider TransportTime to be signed (see also StaveTime).
 There are too many conversions forth and back.
-Times can be restricted to positives only in the engine.
 - [ ] Have a separate edit-position and play-start cursors, so it is easier to jump back and listen to the modified version.
 - [ ] Time bookmarks.